This web page is being updated and reviewed regularly.

 Why can’t you ignore the Natural England advice and grant planning permission for affected schemes?

 Local Planning Authorities are the competent authority under the Habitats Regulations, they could, in theory, disregard the advice of Natural England.
 In most cases, it would likely be considered unlawful to grant planning permission where it could not be demonstrated beyond reasonable scientific doubt that a plan or project would not cause adverse impacts to the integrity of protected habitats.
-Planning permissions issued without proper regard to the Habitats Regulations (or other legal duties) may be subject to legal challenge, if successful, could lead to planning permission being quashed.
+Planning permissions issued without proper regard to the Habitats Regulations (or other legal duties) may be subject to legal challenge, and if successful, could lead to planning permission being quashed.

 What does mitigation look like?